 Templates – A full set of IQA Plans and Records (in Word) (£3.00)

 Can be used by IQAs who do not have their own IQA record system

 7 templates in Word (with instructions) plus a sample agenda for a team meeting, for you to amend to suit your own requirements.
 Includes: Observation Plan, Meeting and standardisation plan, Sample plan and tracking sheet, Training delivery checklist, Assessor observation checklist, Learner discussion checklist, Internal quality assurance sample report.
 They can easily be amended to suit your own requirements.

 Completed examples are available to purchase below: Ref I9016

 A full set of completed examples of IQA Plans and Records (£4.00)

-7 completed examples of: observation Plan, Meeting and stfandardisation plan, Sample plan and tracking sheet, Assessor delivery checklist, Assessor observation checklist, Learner discussion checklist, Internal quality assurance sample report.
+7 completed examples of: observation Plan, Meeting and standardisation plan, Sample plan and tracking sheet, Training delivery checklist, Assessor observation checklist, Learner discussion checklist, Internal quality assurance sample report.

 A set of blank templates in Word is available to purchase above: Ref AT006

 Handout - The role of a Lead IQA (£1.50) (Ref C9055)